GSA/jobs_api/README.md

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

+### Elasticsearch with Docker

+Install Docker if you haven't done so yet.
+Follow the instruction [here](https://www.docker.com/community-edition) Once you have Docker installed on your machine, run the following command in your terminal

+    $ docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:1.4.5

+This will download an docker image containing elasticsearch=1.4.5 from docker hub, run it, and expose port 9200 & 9300 to your machine.
+You can verify your setup with the following command.

+    $ curl localhost:9200
+    {
+      "status" : 200,
+      "name" : "Aegis",
+      "cluster_name" : "elasticsearch",
+      "version" : {
+        "number" : "1.4.5",
+        "build_hash" : "2aaf797f2a571dcb779a3b61180afe8390ab61f9",
+        "build_timestamp" : "2015-04-27T08:06:06Z",
+        "build_snapshot" : false,
+        "lucene_version" : "4.10.4"
+      },
+      "tagline" : "You Know, for Search"
+    }

 ### Geonames

 We use the United States location data from [Geonames.org](http://www.geonames.org) to help geocode the locations of each job position.
 By assigning latitude and longitude coordinates to each position location, we can sort job results based on proximity to the searcher's location, provided that information is sent in with the request.